cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 })
 ```

-Instead just executing a system command, you may want more flexibility and could expose a series of routes only when running in a test environment
+Instead of just executing a system command, you may want more flexibility and could expose a series of routes only when running in a test environment.

-For instance, you could compose several requests together to tell your server exactly what you want to create.
+**For instance, you could compose several requests together to tell your server exactly the state you want to create.**

 ```js
 describe('The Home Page', function(){